xuexianlim/xuexianlim.github.io/_hobbies/1_project.md

 ---
 layout: page
-title: Planning and Decision Making for Autonomous Robots
+title: Military Service
-description:
+description: Not a hobby but it wasn't an academic project either so I put it here 🤷‍♂️
-img: assets/img/PDM4AR_2.jpg
+img: assets/img/FWC.jpg
 importance: 1
 # category: work
 ---